Code of Civil Procedure 873.240 CCP – Division by Lots or Parcels (Partition In Kind)

 California Code of Civil Procedure 873.240

-When partition in kind is determined to be an equitable remedy, the property will be divided by lot or parcel lines when available and appropriate, meaning one co-owner may receive certain parcels while the other co-owner would receive other parcels.
+When partition in kind is determined to be an equitable remedy, the property will be divided by lot or parcel lines when available and appropriate, meaning one co-owner may receive certain parcels while the other co-owner would receive other parcels in a multi-property partition action.

 Code of Civil Procedure Section 873.240 was analyzed in the unpublished opinion of Bordessa v.
 Lanker, No. A120733, 2009 WL 756975, at *6 (Cal.
 Ct.
 App.
 Mar.
 24, 2009) as follows: